About my instruments

 Smooth turning pegs

 Another aspect that is too often overlooked is the perfect and smooth turning of the pegs.
 This is even more important for professional players that need to be able to tune their instruments quickly and effectively in all kind of situations.
 This is another aspect that as a professional I am very aware of.
-In order to achieve smoothly turning pegs, I subject them to a special treatment to make them more resistant to humidity changes.
+In order to achieve a smooth turning, I subject them to a special treatment to make them more resistant to humidity changes.

 I also have developed a proprietary formula for a peg compound that is much more efficient than the commercial one that is usually sold for violin family instruments.
 This peg compound is included with each of my instruments.